 A wonderful combination of Mughal and Rajasthan styles of architecture, the Mahal is known for its honeycomb shaped front façade with windows having beautiful carvings.

-The top pyramidal structure is representation of the crown of the Hindu god Krishna.
-The front face of the body work of the entire building represents and the the tail of a peacock implying royalty and power.
+The top pyramidal structure is a representation of the crown of the Hindu god Krishna.
+The front face of the bodywork of the entire building represents and the tail of a peacock implying royalty and power.

 The palace was constructed from pink sandstone but in 1876 the exterior walls were painted with a calcium oxide paint that gives Jaipur its distinct pink colour.

 It was in 1799 that the Kachhwaha Rajput ruler, Sawai Pratap Singh, grandson of Maharaja Sawai Jai Singh who built Jaipur, constructed Hawa Mahal as a continuation of the Royal City Palace.
 Sawai Pratap Singh’s devotion to Lord Krishna is evident in the palace’s construction as it resembles the Lord’s crown.

 Though many reasons are cited behind the construction of the fort, Purdah system followed by the Rajputs is said to be one of the main causes.
 During those days, Rajput royal women did not appear in public or in front of strangers.